 Typical employers are environmental consultants, government and not-for-profit organizations.

 Consulting tends to pay the best but it’s accompanied with most stress and unbalanced schedule.

 For biology careers, job growth is steady.
 The outlook is in the normal to positive range.

-A career in biology is the type of job that you knew you always wanted.
+Out of all careers in Earth science, a biologist career is the type of job that you knew you always wanted.

-You get to work on a diversity of projects and survey types.
-And you get paid pretty well to do it.
+For example, you get to work on a diversity of projects and survey types.
+And you get paid pretty well doing it.

 2 There is lots of time in the field for biologists